cerebeloapp/cerebelo/README.md

 # Cerebelo - App Launcher
-A responsive application launcher written in rust with QT.
+A responsive application launcher written in rust.